rudi-platform/rudi-node-catalog/README.md

 The parameter `profiles` indicates the path where is located the security file.

-This security file defines the "profiles" for each client that can connect on the private side of the API.
+This security file defines the "profiles" for each client that can connect on the internal side of the API.
 They are defined each by a section whose **name** reflects the `sub` payload field in the JWT.

 In this section,